ClusterM/wg-obfuscator/README.md

 #### What Are Static Bindings?

 A **static binding** tells the obfuscator, right from startup, which peer IPs and ports should be mapped to which local ports.
-This allows the obfuscator to know exactly how to route packets from the server to the correct local WireGuard instance—**even if that peer hasn’t sent any packets yet.**
+This allows the obfuscator to know exactly how to route packets from the server to the correct local WireGuard instance - **even if that peer hasn’t sent any packets yet.**
 Without static bindings, the obfuscator only learns how to forward packets after seeing traffic from a client.

 #### Example: Two-way WireGuard with Obfuscation